 “Steel Petals”

 The palette: I pulled these colors months later as a memory marker, just one of the ways I like to honor moments that mean a lot to me.
 Not every piece needs a big story.
-Sometimes it’s just, “Now I can remember how that felt.”
+Sometimes it’s just, “now I can honor that day.”

 The artwork: Inspired by the stainless facade, I wanted to impart something of the industrial feel into these flowers.
 So, tiny rivet points appeared in their shadow.
 I only used two colors from the palette.
 Does that matter?
 Not at all.
 Sometimes just starting is the point.
 Pick what calls to you and begin.
 The rest will unfold.